ical4j/ical4j-serializer/README.md

 [CalDAV]: https://tools.ietf.org/html/rfc4791
 [JSON Feed]: https://www.jsonfeed.org/version/1.1/

-The purpose of this library is to provide custom marshalling between iCal4j objects and JSON formats.
+The purpose of this library is to provide custom marshalling between iCal4j objects and other formats.

 ## Overview

 Interoperability is a very important aspect of the iCalendar specification(s), and as such it is important to support seamless and accurate translation between different data formats.
-JSON is currently the de-facto standard for structural data formats, and as such this library aims to provide a mechanism for conversion between iCalendar objects and JSON formats.
+There are many alternate formats using JSON and XML, and as such this library aims to provide a mechanism for conversion between iCalendar objects and other popular JSON and XML-based formats.

-The following JSON calendar formats are the current focus of this library.
+The following calendar formats are the current focus of this library.

 ### jCal - The JSON Format for iCalendar